 Description

-Olhava is the place to climb in Finland!
-Olhava is situated in Repovesi National park beside a small little lake and the setting is breathtaking!
+Olhava is THE place to climb in Finland!
+The crag is situated in Repovesi National park beside a small lake which makes the setting absolutely breathtaking!

-The climbing on Olhava is mostly trad climbing with some odd bolts.
+The climbing on Olhava is mostly trad climbing with the odd bolted / partly bolted route.
 All anchors are bolted.
 The routes are mostly safe unless otherwise specified but the protection can be spaced sometimes.
 The protection in-situ is of good quality glue-in bolts.

 History

-Olhava is in the core of Finnish climbing tradition and history.
-The climbing on Olhava has evolved with the Finnish climbing trends for decades.
+Olhava is within the core of Finnish climbing tradition and history.
+The climbing on Olhava has evolved with Finnish climbing trends over decades.

-In mid 1970's rock climbing was unknown sport in Finland.
-There were only a handfull of climbers but they found Olhava.
-The first routes were ascended on aid which was the norm on those times.
-Before 1980's norm had changed and all the main cracks were ascended free.
-In mid 1980's with the evolution of bolts and sport climbing climbers started to ascend the faces between cracks.
+In the mid 1970's rock climbing was an unknown sport in Finland.
+There were only a handful of climbers, but they managed to find Olhava.
+The first routes were ascended on aid which was the norm for the time.
+Before the 1980's, the norm had changed and all the main cracks were free climbed.
+During mid 1980's, with the evolution of bolts and sport climbing, climbers started to ascend the faces between cracks.

 With the evolution sport climbing some obvious and logical sport climbs have been added.
 Oma Planeetta (8a+) would be the most popular of the hard sport climbs in Olhava.